 This will affect millions of California gun owners and more millions of firearms (still think elections don’t matter?).

-California Senate meets on this this THURSDAY August 16, 2012.
+California Senate meets this THURSDAY, August 16, 2012.
 California Citizens are urged to contact their own state legislator and voice opposition to SB 249

 ACTION: Call the Committee.
 Chaired by: Mike Gatto–Com.
 Chair 916-319-2043 and Diane L. Harkey–Vice Chair 916-319-2073